 The GLOBAL Rhapsody Online Prayer Conference is here again

-The Rhapsody Online Prayer Conference is an opportune time of prayers for all Rhapsody partners globally!MANCHESTER, LONDON, UNITED KINGDOM, February 27, 2021 /EINPresswire.com/ -- MILLIONS TO PARTICIPATE IN UPCOMING RHAPSODY ONLINE PRAYER CONFERENCE
+The Rhapsody Online Prayer Conference is an opportune time of prayers for all Rhapsody partners globally!IKEJA, LAGOS, NIGERIA, February 27, 2021 /EINPresswire.com/ -- MILLIONS TO PARTICIPATE IN UPCOMING RHAPSODY ONLINE PRAYER CONFERENCE

 The special program is poised to engage Christians across the globe to make preparations in prayers for unprecedented partnership with the Gospel this year with the world’s number one daily devotional and Bible study guide-Rhapsody of Realities.
 Anticipations are off the roof as many from various nations of the world have already registered online in readiness to participate in the historic prayer expedition.